UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 ![Sample Images From the Dataset]({{'/assets/images/team09/sample_real_images.png' | relative_url}}){: style="width: 500px; max-width: 100%;"}
 <center><b>Fig 5.</b> Sample Images from the Dataset </center>

 All experiment will use a relatively small [dataset](https://www.kaggle.com/datasets/tianbaiyutoby/animegirl-faces) obtained from Kaggle consists of 2434 $$256\times256$$ anime faces of different styles.
-The dataset is first converted to jpeg format and preprocessed by using the `dataset_tool.py` utilities provided in the StyleGAN2-ADA code [repository](https://github.com/CcccYxx/stylegan2-ada-pytorch.git).
+The dataset is first converted to `.jpg` format and preprocessed by using the `dataset_tool.py` utilities provided in the StyleGAN2-ADA code [repository](https://github.com/CcccYxx/stylegan2-ada-pytorch.git).
 ### Training Environment
 All model will be trained on a single Tesla T4 GPU, using docker environment provided in the code [repository](https://github.com/CcccYxx/stylegan2-ada-pytorch.git).
 ### Baseline Results